sanchitkumar11/Review-of-AI-Adoption/README.md

 on labeled data could potentially offer improvements in entity detection.**

 <h1 style="">📖 Documentation</h1>
-For a complete guide to the documentation, please follow the steps outlined below to navigate through the GitHub repo:
+For a complete guide to the documentation, please follow the steps outlined below to navigate through the GitHub repo.
+Each section may have postive and negative articles.
+This is because the articles were divided into positive and negative articles, and following this, entity extraction, topic modeling and summarization was conducted.

 * [Presentation](https://github.com/sanchitkumar11/Review-of-AI-Adoption/tree/main/Presentation)